Family Loan Agreement (Quebec)

 What Is a Family Loan Agreement (Quebec)?

 A Quebec family loan agreement (reconnaissance de dette familiale) is a formal legal document that formalizes a loan between family members under the Civil Code of Quebec.
-Governed primarily by articles 2312 to 2332 C.c.Q. on the contract of loan (contrat de prêt), article 2331 C.c.Q. on the interruption of prescription, and the federal Income Tax Act income attribution rules under sections 56(4.1), 74.1, and 74.2, this document creates clear, enforceable obligations while ensuring tax compliance for both lender and borrower.
+Governed primarily by articles 2312 to 2332 C.c.Q. on the contract of loan (contrat de prêt), article 2331 C.c.Q. on the interruption of prescription, and the federal Income Tax Act income attribution rules under sections 56(4.1), 74.1, and 74.2, this document creates clear, enforceable obligations while confirming tax compliance for both lender and borrower.

 Under Quebec civil law, a loan (prêt) is a contract by which a person, the lender, hands over a sum of money to another person, the borrower, who undertakes to repay an equal amount at the end of a fixed or determinable term (art.
 2314 C.c.Q.).
 A loan may be with or without interest (art.
 2312 C.c.Q.).
 However, when the lender and borrower are family members, the choice of whether to charge interest and at what rate carries significant tax implications under federal and provincial income tax law.